-Items in 6 (Letters of Recommendation) should be uploaded by the recommenders through the online application, but can also be sent to the Graduate Admissions.
+Items in 7 should be uploaded through the online application, but can also be sent to the Graduate Admissions.

 9.3 Application Review

 All application materials are made available to faculty of the Graduate Program.
 Applications are formally reviewed by members of the Graduate Studies Committee.
 Applications are evaluated comprehensively, without any one criterion forming the basis of review.
 In addition, personal interviews with applicants may be conducted either in person or via video conferencing with members of the Graduate Studies Committee.